neilbrown/edlib/README.md

 Another example worth understanding is the document-display pane type.
 When this receives an event it will handle it directly if it understands the key, otherwise if it starts with “doc:” it will pass it to the document pane.
-If that doesn't recognize the event it will continue up the tree from the document-display pane.
+If that doesn't recognise the event it will continue up the tree from the document-display pane.

 Like document-display, other pane types are free to direct events